Who can work in the UK

 Proof an employer will need from you

-If you're from an European Economic Area country, you'll need to show a prospective employer your:
+You'll need to show a prospective employer your:

 - national identity card or Home Office registration certificate